 These interesting questions find their answers in this book.
 Merrill Chapman, a veteran of the IT industry (MicroPro, Asthon-Tate, Novell, and many more were among his employers or clients) tells in a witty yet informative style of marketing disasters, bad decisions, and cases of plain luck that we can learn from.
 If you are looking for answers to urgent questions like, “Our developers want to rewrite the system – should we do it?”, “How to market a software product?”, or if you are wondering why Microsoft, despite the allegedly poor code quality is a world leader in software business – then this book is right for you.
 It is an entertaining read: lightweight, yet very useful stuff.

 Brian Fugere, Chelsea Hardaway, Jon Warshawsky, ISBN-13: 978-0743269094

-Everyday business is full of exotic expressions, euphemisms and skewed phrases.
+Everyday business is full of exotic expressions, euphemisms, and skewed phrases.
 You are not fired, you are “outplaced.”
 Your idea is not stupid – it is sub-optimal.
-What’s worse: there are individuals the world of business who really take it all dead serious.
+What’s worse: there are individuals in the world of business who really take it all deadly serious.